MustaverseDigital/ETHGlobal2025Hackthon-Aura/README.md

 - **Nationality Verification:**
   Self Protocol is employed to verify borrower nationality, ensuring that only eligible parties can participate in the system, thus meeting regulatory requirements.

+- **AI Agent Valuation:**
+  An AI Agent provides real-time valuation of diamond assets, enhancing transparency and enabling more informed lending and investment decisions.

 ## How It Works

 1. **Asset Fractionalization:**